 · If no custody order in place, concealing the child for 15 days without giving notice to the other parent of the exact location of child and means to contact the child (exceptions made in cases of domestic violence);

 · If no custody order is in place but a parent knowingly conceals, detains or removes the child with physical force or threat or force;

 · If a person knowingly conceals, detains, removes a child for payment or promise of payment at the instruction of a person who has no legal right to custody;

 · Keeping in this state a child from another without the consent of the lawful custodian for 30 days of more;

-· Intentionally luring or attempting to lure a child under the age of 17 into a vehicle, building, or dwelling place without consent of the child’s parent for other than a lawful purpose.
+· Intentionally luring or attempting to lure a child under the age of 17 into a vehicle, building, or dwelling place without the consent of the child’s parent for other than a lawful purpose.

 What is not Child Abduction?

-· If there is no custody order and either legal parent takes the child for a period of time, less than 15 days, or has not hidden the child from the other parent, this is not child abduction.
+· If there is no custody order and either a legal parent takes the child for a period of time, less than 15 days, or has not hidden the child from the other parent, this is not child abduction.